 Places to Visit in New York City – NYC Public Libary

-Libraries might not seem like the most obvious thing to add to the sight seeing list, but this one needs to be!
+Libraries might not seem like the most obvious thing to add to the sightseeing list, but this one needs to be!
 Walk through beautiful Bryant park on your way to the NYC public library.
 Libraries are familiar places for kids.
 We take them to story time and introduce them to reading.
 Children usually like the library because they associate it with the fun of storytime.

 NYC Public Library – The Original Winnie the Pooh and friends

 Yes, Christopher Robin was a real boy and Winnie the Pooh and the rest of the gang were his real toys.
 Kids LOVE knowing that kids just like them and toys just like theirs have been made into stories at the library.
 It will make the whole gang smile to see the original Winnie the Pooh.